xJaimeGx/readme-generator/temp/README.md

 ![badge](https://img.shields.io/badge/license-Apache_2.0-blue)<br />

 ## Description
-This is an application that will generate a README.md file for a developer's projects.
-Just install and answer a few questions to create a readme!
+This is an application to create a readme

 ## Table of Contents
 - [Description](#description)